Codecademy/docs/content/go/concepts/math-functions/terms/remainder/remainder.md

 ---
 Title: 'Remainder()'
-Description: 'Returns the remainder of two given values.'
+Description: 'Returns the remainder of the division of two given values.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'